“SongForm Rhythm Tracks” from Alive Drumming – Review and Comparison

 There are alternatives to SongForm Rhythm Tracks.

 (i) Same High Quality, More Flexibility, Higher Price, Less Convenience: Procuring and learning sophisticated workstation tooling for professional musicians to create high-quality backing music.
-This has the same great audio quality with undoubtedly more features and flexibility but will take considerably more time (around 30 minutes) to create a new track using sequencing software, render it to audio, tagging that audio and transferring it to a mobile device for practicing, playing or performing using standard music players such as Apple’s ‘Music’ App.
+This has the same great audio quality with undoubtedly more features and flexibility but it will take considerably more time (around 30 minutes) to create a new track using sequencing software, render it to audio, tag that audio and transfer it to a mobile device for practising, playing or performing using standard music players such as Apple’s ‘Music’ App.
 You gain in compositional features and flexibility but lose out on convenience – particularly in the setlists and player.

 (ii) Less Quality, Lower Price, Different Convenience: Adopting Mobile Drumming Apps.
 There’s quite a variety of Drumming Apps with a lot of variety as to features and facilities.
 They are generally less expensive but don’t’ deliver in the same way.
 These are those which are close to the SongForm Rhythm Tracks use-case:

 SongForm Rhythm Tracks is a class act for truly high-quality rhythmic backing.
 You are not going to get tired of these backing tracks.
 You are not going to have to sequence anything.
-You’ll find that the player and setlist’s user-interface encourages use of the App.
-You’ll get to appreciate the form of your songs more and you just might include these tracks into your own single and album releases.
+You’ll find that the player and setlist’s user interface encourages the use of the App.
+You’ll get to appreciate the form of your songs more, and you just might include these tracks in your own single and album releases.
 Don’t be put off by previous experiences with mobile drumming Apps.
 This is something different.

 To check out samples of the audio take a look at Alive Drumming’s Samples page at https://alive-drumming.org/sample-audio-files/